North American Mycoflora

 The Mycoflora Project

-The North American Mycoflora Project is a collaboration between professional mycologists and citizen scientists to document the distribution of macrofungi throughout North America.
+The North American Mycoflora Project is a collaboration between professional mycologists and community scientists to document the distribution of macrofungi throughout North America.
 It allows the scientific community to tap into the vast amount of knowledge and data amassed by individuals and mycology clubs, and can provide a new focus for amateur efforts.
 Key components of this project include careful documentation and preparation of specimens (vouchering), depositing these specimens in a herbarium, and DNA sequencing to complement the morphological observations that amateur mycologists already use.

 This is a joint project of the North American Mycological Association and the Mycological Society of America.
 The goal is a massive effort for working toward a North American Mycoflora for Macrofungi.